-This year's APA winter tire reviews are the most usable and comprehensive available in Canada.
-We surveyed tire experts and tire dealers for their ratings of winter tires.
-We then cross-checked the results against APA's test results archive from previous winters for tires that have not changed.
-This hybrid system offered several benefits, including the opportunity to rate over 50 tires -- a much larger selection that we could normally evaluate in a conventional tire test.
+For this year's APA winter tire reviews, we surveyed tire experts and tire dealers for their ratings of winter tires.
+This hybrid system offered several benefits, including the opportunity to rate a larger selection that we could normally evaluate in a conventional tire test.
 The APA places a higher priority on performance on uncleared roads over handling on dry payment, which accounts for differences between the APA's recommendations and published reports from some other sources.
 The tires listed here include most of the highly rated models on the market.

-If you are planning to purchase winter tires, you may want to act soon, as several tire makers are offering rebates for the purchase of four winter tires that expire toward the end of the year.
-These are either instant rebates deducted from the invoice by the retailer, which is preferable, mail-in rebates, or a prepaid gift card.
+If you are planning to purchase winter tires, you may want to act soon, as several tire makers are offering rebates for the purchase of four winter tires that expire in December.
+These are either instant rebates deducted from the invoice by the retailer, which is preferable, or mail-in rebates, or a prepaid gift card.
 This table compiled by the APA provides the rebate programs offered for the major tire brands and deadlines for making a purchase.
 Customers applying for a mail-in rebate usually have about a month after the deadline to send in their coupon.

 The APA recommends winter tires because of their effectiveness on snow and ice.
 It’s unlikely that your all-season tires are adequate for winter driving in most parts of Canada, or in the U.S. snow belt.
 All-season tires provide modest traction on snow and ice when they are new, with grip diminishing as the tire tread wears down.
 The rubber compound of an all-season tire hardens as the temperature drops, providing poorer grip, even on dry surfaces.
 The compound of a winter tire is more pliable and retains its grip in cold temperatures.